 Evaluate requirements for bedroom counts and unit sizes for affordable rental units.

-Strategy 4: Maintain a focus on expanding affordable housing supply.
+Strategy 4: Maintain a focus on expanding the affordable housing supply.

 Actions:

 Review and recommend actions to diversify the Town’s housing stock as part of the Town’s ongoing 2023 update to its Plan of Conservation and Development and subsequent POCD implementation plan.